liv-daliberti/grail-simulation/src/knn/README.md

   `models/knn/next_video/word2vec_models/<issue>/<study>` so future runs can skip retraining.
 - **Sentence Transformer** – uses `sentence-transformers` to encode prompts.
-  Configure via `--sentence-transformer-*` flags in both the single-run CLI and pipeline.
+  Configure via `--sentence_transformer_*` flags in the single-run CLI or the hyphenated equivalents in the pipeline.
 Normalisation can be toggled with `--sentence-transformer-normalize`.

 All spaces share the prompt builder from `common.prompts.docs` to guarantee parity with the GPT-4o and XGBoost baselines.